chaos-genius/chaosgenius-docs/docs/Dashboard/anomaly.md

 ### Schedule

 The time at which to run anomaly detection daily.
+Note the time set here is in accordance to your server time on which Chaos Genius is set up.

 ### Expected Seasonality in Data